cloudflare/cloudflare-docs/content/fundamentals/concepts/what-is-cloudflare.md

 ## What is a connectivity cloud?

 A connectivity cloud is a new approach for delivering the many services companies need to secure and connect their digital environment.

-It’s a unified, intelligent, platform of programmable cloud-native services that enable any-to-any connectivity between all networks (enterprise and Internet), cloud environments, applications and users.
-It includes a huge array of security, performance, and developer services — not with an eye to replace everything everywhere, but with the ability to fit in wherever needed and consolidate many critical services onto a single platform.
+As a unified and intelligent platform of programmable cloud-native services, a connectivity cloud enables any-to-any connectivity between all networks (enterprise and Internet), cloud environments, applications and users.

+Cloudflare's connectivity cloud includes a huge array of security, performance, and developer services — not with an eye to replace everything everywhere, but with the ability to fit in wherever needed and consolidate many critical services onto a single platform.

 ![Cloudflare Product areas](/images/fundamentals/cloudflare-areas.png)